How long is the Tour de France?

 The Tour de France is the world's biggest bike race and the leading event in the men's professional cycling calendar.
 Riders strive their whole careers to win stages, or even to just start and finish the race.

-The 2022 Tour de France follows a standard formula of 21 stages, with a mixture of flat, hilly, and mountainous days, as well as a cobbled stage on this year's route.
-The difference in this edition though is that the Tour begins in Denmark with three stages before moving back to France, adding in a travel day after stage three to allow teams and race staff time to move the whole circus over from Scandinavia.
+The 2024 Tour de France route follows a standard formula of 21 stages, with a mixture of flat, hilly, and mountainous days.
+The difference in this edition though is that the Tour begins in Italy with three stages before moving back to France at the end of stage four.

-This 109th edition of the Tour de France covers a total distance of 3,328km, or 2,068 miles, making it the second longest of the three Grand Tours in 2022, with the Giro d’Italia the longest at 3410.3km (the Vuelta a España is the shortest at 3280.5km).
+This 111th edition of the Tour de France covers a total distance of 3,492km, or 2,169.8 miles, making it the longest of the three Grand Tours in 2024, with the Giro d’Italia second at 3,317.5km and the Vuelta a España the shortest at 3,265km.

-This Tour de France is shorter than last year’s edition, which totalled 3414km, and is the fourth shortest edition of the race in the modern era.
+This Tour de France is longer than last year’s edition, which totalled 3,406km.
 The first three editions of the race totalled less than 3000km but were spread across just six gruelling stages.
 Following that, the Tour tended to be much longer, covering distances in excess of 5000km in the 1920s and regularly exceeding 4000km right up until the 1980s, when distances began to be reduced.

 Now the race has found a happy medium – incorporating a variety of distances over the course of the three weeks that make for exciting and unpredictable racing, but remain within the capabilities of the modern peloton.